 So the County is suing the Drainage District over problems the County itself created.

-If it sounds crazy, that’s because it is.
+It sounds crazy, and that’s because it is.

 Talk about a blame game.